 There are non-hormonal FDA approved medications that can help with vaginal dryness and hot flashes; these include Osphena (ospemiphene) for vaginal dryness and Brisdelle (paroxetine) for hot flashes.
 Vaginal moisturizers and lubricants are available over the counter that can help with vaginal dryness as well.
+See our full list of lubricant options and find one that’s right for you.
 The newest treatment method which is loved and recommended by patients and physicians alike, is a laser treatment called MonaLisa Touch.
 It’s fast, painless and does not involve the use of hormones.

 There are also supplements that may help.
 Supplements containing soy or herbs, such as black cohash, can help as they act like estrogens.
 However research is limited and has yielded conflicting results on efficacy.

 Lifestyle changes can offer some relief from hot flashes and other menopausal symptoms, especially those that are mild to moderately bothersome.
 For example, wearing light layers of clothing to avoid becoming too warm, engaging in physical activity to help reduce stress, and dietary changes including limiting spicy foods, alcohol and caffeine.